LEIA-qro/street_fighter/README.md

   <br>

-  1. Remove the broken venv:
+  1. Remove the broken venv either manually or with:

   ```cmd
   rmdir /s /q venv